schieberan/4800-Capstone-Project/README.md

 git commit -m "DEV4800-2 implemented feature"

 This will keep our Jira board up to date with the code we work on.

+Make a new branch for each feature you try and name it accordingly: feature/DEV4800-(issue)-featureName.
+Once you are ready to merge working feature, open a pull request to develop and wait for other team member(s) to approve before merging to develop.